-ASHRAE's position is that Transmission of SARS-CoV-2 is significant and should be controlled.
+ASHRAE's position is that "Transmission of SARS-CoV-2 through the air is sufficiently likely that airborne exposure to the virus should be controlled.
 Changes to building operations, including the operation of heating, ventilating, and air-conditioning [HVAC] systems, can reduce airborne exposures."